-The move away from personality disorder in the title was to engage people in the service, as people often struggle with the personality disorder label.
-The title also suggested that the service worked with all personality disorder types which is not the case.
+We moved away from using personality disorder in the title because people often struggle with the personality disorder label and we wanted to better engage people in the service.
+The title also suggested that the service worked with all personality disorder types, which is not the case.

-The new title now emphasises our use of the MBT approach (this is clinically researched to be the most effective treatment for personality disorder, namely borderline and anti-social personality disorder/traits).
+The new title now emphasises our use of the mentalizaion based treatment (MBT) approach.
+This is clinically researched to be the most effective treatment for personality disorder, namely borderline and anti-social personality disorder/traits.

 We provide a community service of individual assessments and group therapy for people with complex personality difficulties.
 We work with Service Users who are motivated towards change and who feel able to make use of group therapy.